Victoria Vesna: Teaching

-Victoria Vesna was the chair of the Department of Design Media Arts at the UCLA School of the Arts and Architecture as well as director of UCLA's Art|Sci Center and the UC Digital Arts Research Network.
+Victoria Vesna was as the chair of the Department of Design | Media Arts at the UCLA School of the Arts and Architecture from 2000-2007.
+She is the founder and director of UCLA's Art|Sci Center since 2005, as well as the director of California Nanosystems Institute (CNSI).
+She previously held teaching positions at the University of Linz, University of Tsukuba, Parsons School of Design, and UC Santa Barbara.